Gaming12846/TrollPlus/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Plugin version**
-The plugin version in which the error occurred.
+**Server Version**

+- Minecraft Version:
+- Plugin Version:

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here (e.g., other plugins installed, configuration settings, etc.).